ahecht/screenshotter/README.md

 ## Configuration

 For non-authenticated use, you don't need any variables.
 You can set `HEADLESS` in a `.env` file if you like, or you can pass it as a parameter.
+Defaults to `True`.

 ```env
 HEADLESS=True  # or False for visible browser